-China has been a usual suspect behind the cyber attacks carried out worldwide — From U.S. to India everyone blames the red army for its cyber campaigns.
+China has been a usual suspect behind the cyberattacks carried out worldwide — From U.S. to India, everyone blames the red army for its cyber campaigns.

 The security firm has described the group of hackers as a part of an Advanced Persistent Threat (APT), while the cyber-spying activities begun back in 2011 and the group targeted over 100 victims, out of which 70 percent of the victims were in India.
 Whereas the rest of the attacks were targeted towards Tibetan and Southeast Asian based activists as well as dozens of organizations in Bangladesh, Nepal, and Pakistan.

-Over the time span of four years, the APT group used to send spear phishing emails containing Microsoft Word documents embedded with a malicious script called Watermain.
+Over the time span of four years, the APT group used to send spear-phishing emails containing Microsoft Word documents embedded with a malicious script called Watermain.
 So whenever the targeted victim opens an infected document, the malicious script automatically creates backdoors on infected machines.

-It was also found out that these spear phishing attacks were also detected in April 2015, about a month ahead of Indian Prime Minister Narendra Modi’s first visit to China.
-But most of the hackers focus is on targeting governmental, diplomatic, scientific and educational organizations.
+It was also found out that these spear-phishing attacks were also detected in April 2015, about a month ahead of Indian Prime Minister Narendra Modi’s first visit to China.
+But most of the hackers focus on targeting governmental, diplomatic, scientific and educational organizations.

 According to the FireEye’s Asia Pacific Chief Technology Officer,

-The China-based hackers had modified their spying approach over the period of last four years, but in these attempts, they largely depended on an exploit found in 2012.
-So this made it easier for the hackers to target those victims who are using systems that are not patched against the known exploits.
+The China-based hackers had modified their spying approach over the period of the last four years, but in these attempts, they largely depended on an exploit found in 2012.
+So this made it easier for hackers to target those victims who are using systems that are not patched against the known exploits.

 Spying attacks by a China-based APT group on Indian based organizations have become common now.
 The previous APT30 cyber spying attack, which was almost a decade-long campaign, managed to compromise the security of Indian based defense and aerospace companies.